PlagatonicRed/Game-Dev-Portfolio/README.md

 ## Welcome to Sol
 An interactive solar system simulater that accurately models all of the planets and major moons of the solar system using newtonian physics with distance scaled down by a factor of 1E5

-I've always liked space and messing around with space similuations, so making my own over the course of a week was a really enjoyable experience.
+I've always liked space and messing around with space simulations, so making my own over the course of a week was a really enjoyable experience.

 ([Click Here](https://plagatonicred.itch.io/welcome-to-sol)) or on the image below to go to the itch page [![SolTitleImage](https://github.com/PlagatonicRed/Portfolio/assets/144390798/0f6c6596-24fa-41c7-92d0-f1917006924c)](https://plagatonicred.itch.io/welcome-to-sol)

 ## 2D Shooter 2 Electric Boogaloo
-This is a game I made for the introductory Game Design Class, CAS 117 at MSU I don't have a nice cover page for it but I like how the game turned out
+This is a game I made for the introductory Game Design Class, CAS 117 at MSU.
+I don't have a nice cover page for it but I like how the game turned out

 ([Click Here](https://plagatonicred.itch.io/2d-shooter-two-electric-boogaloo)) or on the image below to go to the itch page [![Screenshot 2024-02-19 191239](https://github.com/PlagatonicRed/Portfolio/assets/144390798/8cd17511-5036-4501-ac00-6fffed15f84a)](https://plagatonicred.itch.io/2d-shooter-two-electric-boogaloo)